umeshgmrl/Unofficial-Vocabulary.com-API/README.md

 http://35.200.150.228:7778/word/world
 ```

 The API is currently hosted on Google Compute Engine.
-You can host it anywhere.
+You can host it anywhere or deploy it as a microservice.